 Crisis and Crisis Management

 The starting point for helping to cope with them is the experience and situation of the person affected.
 The individual’s needs are prioritized over methods and tools.
 In order to be able to constructively assist the person in crisis, we must have insight into our own crises.
 Knowledge on how we have dealt with our own crises enables us to understand how it is to be in a crisis.
-But we have to be careful to not view others through the lens of our own lives and experiences.
+But we have to be careful to not view others through the lens of our own lives, values and experiences.

-Length: 2-3 days depending on needs and context.
+2-3 days depending on needs and context.

 The content must be completely adapted to the needs of the workplace and employees.